Emory School of Medicine

 Gifts to the School of Medicine support educating students and bring strength to Emory’s research programs.
-See the message below on this page from Dean Christian Larsen to learn about some of the most important areas for charitable investment in 2014.
+See the message below on this page from Dean Christian Larsen to learn about some of the most important areas for charitable investment.
 Your support helps to ensure a healthy future.

 Philanthropic gifts from grateful patients, alumni, and friends are vital to Emory School of Medicine.
-Dean Christian Larsen's funding priorities for 2014 include:
+Dean Christian Larsen's funding priorities include:

 Investing in programs of distinction.
 Emory is committed to providing superior care and training the best specialists in the world.
 Advances in medicine require support.
 Current top priorities include:

 - Heart and vascular health

 - Child health